HOME Hokkaido Hokkaido Abashiri Higashimokoto Shibazakura Park: In Japan's North, the Floor Comes Alive With Sakura Colors

 ▲Spectacle of blooming Shibazakura carpeting the grounds of the vast park

-The park is easily accessible either by a 45-minute drive from Abashiri City center or a 30-minute drive from Memanbetsu Airport.
+Getting there is a breeze, whether you're coming from a 45-minute scenic drive from downtown Abashiri City or a quick 30-minute trip from Memanbetsu Airport.

-*Photos provided by the Shibazakura Park Authority and Ozora Town Office Regional Promotion Division Industry Group
+*All photos were taken before 2016.
+Photos provided by the Shibazakura Park Authority and Ozora Town Office Regional Promotion Division Industry Group.

 Written by: Etsuro Nagao